MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 #### Node fairness

 Node fairness is a new feature in Windows Server 2016.
 It identifies cluster nodes with light loads, and distributes VMs to those node to balance load.
 This is similar to VMM's dynamic optimization.
 To avoid potential performance issues, dynamic optimization and node fairness shouldn't work together.
-To ensure this doesn't happen VMM disables node faireness in all clusters in a host group for which dynamic optimization is set to automatic.
+To ensure this doesn't happen VMM disables node fairness in all clusters in a host group for which dynamic optimization is set to automatic.
 If you enable node fairness outside the VMM console, VMM will turn it off the next time that dynamic optimization refreshes.
-If you do want to use node faireness, disable dynamic optimization, and then manually enable node fairness.
+If you do want to use node fairness, disable dynamic optimization, and then manually enable node fairness.

 ### Power optimization